nikitaravojt/azure-database-migration520/readme.md

+AiCore project on Azure Database Migration (ADM), involving building and implementing a cloud-based database system architecture using Microsoft Azure.
+This README file contains an overview of the progress made, split into the revelant 'milestones'.

+Milestone 2 - Setting up the Production Environment
+- A Windows 10 Pro VM called 'adm-vm' was provisioned under the 'ADM' resource group in Azure, with network settings configured to allow RDP traffic.
+This VM is the primary machine for the production environment.
+- A connection to the VM was established using RDP.
+Database infrastructure tools were installed, namely SQL Server and SSMS.
+- The local 'AdvetureWorks' database was restored from the backup file on the VM, ready for migration.

+Milestone 3 - Azure SQL Database Migration
+- A production database called 'adm-db' was created in Azure using SQL authentication credentials.
+- Azure Data Studio was installed on the production VM and a successful connection was established to 'adm-db'.
+- The SQL Server Schema Compare extension was utilised within Azure Data Studio to compare and migrate the schema of the restored local 'AdventureWorks' database to the newly created Azure 'adm-db' database.
+No migration issues were encountered according to the Azure Data Studio automated checks.
+- The Azure SQL Migration extension was utilised to migrate the data from the local database to 'adm-db'.
+This involved creating an Azure Database Migration Service under the 'ADM' resource group, as well as installing the integration runtime to facilitate the data migration.
+- The data migration proved successful as identified by the migration extension.
+The local database and 'adm-db' tables were compared to ensure all have been migrated successfully.
+The entry counts in all tables were also compared to ensure that all tables in the new database contained the same amount of data as in the original database.

 Milestone 4 - Data Backup and Restore:
 - Full production database backup of AdventureWorks was created using SSMS and stored locally as a .bak file on the ADM-VM virtual machine at the default location.